 Writer.
 Doctor.
+Teacher.
+Chanteuse.
 Dreamer.
 Lover.
-Chanteuse.
 (And as you can see from this ironic turn, also Comedian).

-I write genre fluid: hybrid, memoir, fiction, poetry, essays, scholarly, and songs.
+I write across genres: creative nonfiction, fiction, hybrid, memoir, poetry, essays, scholarly, and songs.
 Wherever the muse takes me.

-This site contains selections of published literary writing.
+This site contains selected previously published literary writing and books info.

 When I first arrived I let men spray poisons and I lived alone.